-IMPORTANT!
-Torque figures indicated in the table are for non-greased or non-oiled threads.
-Do not grease or oil threads unless indicated otherwise.
-When using a thread locker, increase torque values by 5%.
+Torque figures indicated above are valid for non-greased or non-oiled threads and heads unless otherwise specified.
+Therefore, do not grease or oil bolts or capscrews unless otherwise specified in this manual.
+When using locking elements, increase torque values by 5%.